efoster9/interactive-web/unit-4-intro-to-apis/U4LAB2/U4LAB2.md

 ### Extensions

-- Include synonyms
-- Create a card for each def
-- Turn all synonyms into a link - when clicked show results for that word
-- Add a translate button on the card that shows the translation to Spanish (NOTE: you’ll need the other API key for this new api call)

 **Mild**

--
+- Include synonyms in the definitions.
+If you look at the response, you should notice an array of synonyms for the word.
+Add another `<p>` element in the `index.html` and adjust the `script.js` to incorporate these synonyms.
+- Handle the error when the submitted word doesn't exist.
+You can choose how your site will respond: will you clear the current card or maybe display a message that says "No such word found in the dictionary".

 **Medium**

--
+- Include all definitions that come with each word.
+Some words have more than one definition (ex. umpire has a noun and verb definition).
+When a word is submitted, create a card for each of its definitions.
+- Turn all the synonyms into a link!
+When clicked, automatically look up the clicked word and show results for that word.
+Also, include the clicked word in the search bar.

 **Spicy**

--
+- The other API you should have access to is the [Spanish/ English dictionary](https://dictionaryapi.com/products/api-spanish-dictionary).
+Add a translate button on the card that when clicked shows the translation of the word into Spanish.
+- When the searched word doesn't exist, check out your response!
+You should get an array of suggested words.
+Use this array to make recommendations for your user in some way.
+For example:
+    - After a word submission you can display links to the other suggested words, or
+    - It could be a drop down of suggestions after each letter is typed in the search bar.

 **Reflection Questions:**

-TBD

-- What are you most proud of?
-What did you struggle the most with?
-- What do you think would be the benefit of using an API to access data instead of accessing the data straight from the database?
-What are the drawbacks?
+- Why might one favor a closed API over an open one?
+What would you assume are the benefits of making your API closed.
+- Why might someone else favor an open API over a closed one?
+What are the drawbacks of making your API closed?
+- What is something about APIs that you still would like to explore?